kellyjadams/spotify-data-analyze/README.md

 ./deploy.sh
 ```

-> This builds a Docker image and deploys it to Cloud Run using the variables from `.env`.
+> This builds the Docker image and deploys the app to Cloud Run using your `.env` variables.

 ---

-## Schedule with Cloud Scheduler
+## Automation with Cloud Scheduler

-Use Google Cloud Scheduler to trigger your deployed URL every 1 minute:
+Use **Google Cloud Scheduler** to trigger the endpoint every minute:

 - Method: `GET`
+- URL: `https://your-cloud-run-url/`
 - Auth: `Unauthenticated`
-- URL: `https://your-cloud-run-url/`
 - Frequency: `* * * * *`

 ---

 ## BigQuery Table Schema

-Make sure your table `log_tracks` includes:
+The destination table should include:

 | Field         | Type      | Mode     |
 |---------------|-----------|----------|